jcbendernh/f1databricks/README.md

 ## Databricks Notebooks
 This repository contains the following notebooks on how to transform the [kaggle - Formula 1 Race Data](https://www.kaggle.com/datasets/jtrotman/formula-1-race-data/data) csv data through the medallion architecture to chat with your data in a Databricks Genie Space.
 This solution also utilizes Unity Catalog.
 Thus Unity Catalog is a prerequisite for this solution.
 - [Silver - All Tables](src/Silver%20-%20All%20Tables.ipynb): This notebook takes the .csv files that are uploaded to the bronze volume from Kaggle and transforms them into delta tables in the Silver catalog.
-There are two variable to update in the notebook to point to the information for your environment.
+There are two variables to update in the notebook to point to the information for your environment.

     1. bronze_file_path - Set this to match your bronze volume path.
     2. silver_catalog_schema - Set this to match your CATALOG.SCHEMA for your silver environment.

 - [Gold - All Tables](src/Gold%20-%20All%20Tables.ipynb) : This notebook transforms all the tables into the Silver catalog to delta tables that act as materialized views in the Gold catalog.
-There are two variable to update in the notebook to point to the information for your environment.
+There are two variables to update in the notebook to point to the information for your environment.

     1. silver_catalog_schema - Set this to match your CATALOG.SCHEMA for your silver environment.
     2. gold_catalog_schema - Set this to match your CATALOG.SCHEMA for your silver environment.